 # passwd

-Once this has been complete, reboot the server and verify access to the server using the new password.
+Once this has been completed, reboot the server and verify access to the server using the new password.

 # reboot